Gideon357/fll-code/README.md

 pip install python-ev3dev2 # install to OS X the ev3dev2 libraries for command completion
 ```

+NOTE: the below step was already completed in the `.vscode/settings.json` file in the git repo
-In order to tell VS Code to use this venv when you're developing for ev3dev2, we store the location of the python interpreter in .vscode/settings.json (already saved in git):
+In order to tell VS Code to use this venv when you're developing for ev3dev2, we store the location of the python interpreter in `.vscode/settings.json`:

 ```json
     "python.pythonPath": "~/.venvs/ev3dev2/bin/python3"
 ```

-(This step above was already done and does not need to be completed every time)

 ### Clone Repository